GhassanIshag/Taxma/README.md

 The CSS file that defines the styles and layout for the entire website.
 It includes styles for the header, navigation bar, sections, images, and other elements.

-### img/

-This directory contains the images used in the project, such as the logo and hero image.

 ## CSS Classes